codepath17/riseandshine/README.md

    - [ ] Users should be able to navigate to the create alarm page

 - [ ] Alarms  screen
-   - [ ] Users should be able to see the alarms screen on their home screen when the alarm goes off
+   - [ ] When the phone is locked the user should be able to see the alarms screen on their home screen when the alarm goes off
+   - [ ] When the phone is unlocked the user should be able to see an alarm notification
    - [ ] Users should be able to see the time
    - [ ] Users should be able to see the progress bar
    - [ ] Progress bar should update as the user takes steps